Royal-Navy/design-system/packages/react-component-library/README.md

 ## `<GlobalStyleProvider />`

 This context provider component applies global Defence Digital Design System styles to your application (resets, normalize and fonts).
-You should wrap the root of your app in this component.
+You should wrap the root of your app in a single instance of this component.
+(Take care to avoid having multiple instances mounted at once, as this will lead to duplicated global styles.)

 ### Theming